 - 1. The parent must verify the student's absence, providing a reason for the absence.
 (See notification below on "Absence Verification".) - 2.
 The student should make immediate plans to request from the teacher and do all make-up work due to their absence.
 IT IS THE RESPONSIBILITY OF THE STUDENT TO ARRANGE FOR MAKE-UP WORK UPON THE STUDENT'S RETURN. - 3.
-The parent of a student who will be absent from school should inquire about short-term independent studies.
+The parent of a student who will be absent from school for five days or more should inquire about short-term independent studies.